New accounting rules endanger pension, health benefits

 The new rules require balance sheets to reflect the cost of current and projected benefits and the effect they have on the bottom line.

 The changes — likely to begin by year's end — come as a growing number of companies freeze pensions and cut retiree health benefits, shifting risks and costs to workers.
-In recent weeks, IBM and Verizon Communications have joined the list of those announcing they will freeze their pension plans.
+In recent weeks, IBM and Verizon Communications have joined the list of those announcing they will freeze their pension plans."Protecting themselves" could mean scaling back benefits in a climate that is already trending away from the secure pensions that generations of workers came to take for granted.
+Future generations of American workers may find themselves bearing the majority, if not all, of the risk for their medical and retirement security.

 But some experts say regulations requiring companies to more accurately calculate and show the cost of their retirement promises could speed up the move by employers away from guaranteed pensions and other benefits.